Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/21_Ultrasonic_Ranging.rst

 Code
 ===============================

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “21.2_Ultrasonic_Ranging”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Ultrasonic_Ranging”.
 Select “hcsr04.py”, right click your mouse to select “Upload to /”, wait for “hcsr04.py” to be uploaded to ESP32-S3 and then double click “Ultrasonic_Ranging.py”.

 Ultrasonic_Ranging
 ------------------------------